hurkanyakay/inventmoviedb/README.md

 README.md file.
 - [x] The use of SASS/LESS/SCSS for custom styling is considered a plus. `supported`
 - [x] Redux usage for state management is considered a plus. `Redux Toolkit is used for state management and caching requests`
-- [] Utility libraries such as Lodash, Underscore.js, moment, etc. can be used. `Custom debounce hook used instead of lodash debounce`
+- [ ] Utility libraries such as Lodash, Underscore.js, moment, etc. can be used. `Custom debounce hook used instead of lodash debounce`
 - [x] CSS frameworks like Bootstrap, Semantic UI, Material UI, etc. can be utilized. `Material Ui is used`

 Extra
+- Redux Toolkit queries are used for caching requests
 - Material Skeleton is used for loading state of searches
 - Api key is in .env file
 - React-router-dom is used for routing